jd-code76/provinent-scripture-study/README.md

 - **Multi-Translation Support**: ASV, BSB, GNV, KJV, NET
 - **Study Notes**: Full Markdown support with preview, hotkeys, and export capabilities
 - **Verse Analysis**: Left-click any verse for analysis of a single verse with a side-by-side view of Strong's concordance (provided by [STEP Bible](https://www.stepbible.org)) and a Hebrew or Greek interlinear Bible (provided by [Bible Hub](https://biblehub.com/interlinear/))
-- **Verse Highlighting**: Right-click to highlight in six colors for study emphasis
+- **Verse Highlighting**: Right-click verses to highlight in one of six colors for study emphasis
 - **Reference Bible**: Use the reference Bible to select from multiple translation options to compare with (ASV, BSB, CSB, ESV, GNV, KJV, LSB, NASB 1995, NASB 2020, NET, NIV, NKJV, NLT); this also sets the translation for Bible Gateway searches and the Verse Analysis popup
 - **Search Integration**: Built-in [Bible Gateway search](https://www.biblegateway.com/usage/) functionality to search for any word or passage